open-cogsci/osdoc/README.md

 ## Where is the content?

 The `master` branch does not contain any content.
 The content is stored in git branches, each of which corresponds to one particular version of the documentation site.
-For example, to view the documentation for version 2.8.3 (i.e. the documentation for OpenSesame version 2.8.3), switch to the `2.8.3` branch.
+For example, to view the documentation for version 2.9.X (i.e. the documentation for the OpenSesame 2.9 series.), switch to the `2.9` branch.

 ## License information